 This was significantly less than the savings that could be enjoyed by customers on other sorts of meters who switched, but it should certainly be considered.

-If you search for prices through Gocompare.com you'll be asked how you pay for your energy and one of the options you see will be for prepayment meters.
+When you enter the quotes process, you'll be asked how you pay for your energy and one of the options you see will be for prepayment meters.

 If you select this, the switching options you see on your results screen will be suitable for prepayment customers.
 Although your choices may be fewer than if you had another sort of meter, you should still have a variety of options that could save you money.